Frequently Asked Questions

 I've previously had a horrific birth experience and am terrified of giving birth again.
 How will mindfulness help me?

-If you've had a traumatic birth experience and are suffering with symptoms of trauma, I recommend seeking treatment (for example, TBR 3 Step Rewind) before embarking on a mindfulness course.
+If you've had a traumatic birth experience and are suffering with symptoms of trauma, I recommend seeking trauma treatment before embarking on a mindfulness course.
 Some mindfulness practices can be re-traumatising.
 When you're no longer suffering with symptoms of trauma, it's safe to practise mindfulness.
 It'll help you to cope with your fear of giving birth again as well as support you throughout your upcoming birth experience, however it unfolds.
 Many of my clients have previously had traumatic birth experiences.
 Watch Katherine's Testimonials video and listen to her talk about how mindfulness helped her to cope with the birth of her second child.

 How much does the course cost?